 Knowledge and skills to enhance personal development and social relationships provide the foundation of the subject.
-Personal development incorporates concepts and skills self-awareness related to and selfincluding understanding management, personal characteristics, behaviours values; recognising perspectives; analysing personal traits and abilities; and using strategies to develop and maintain wellbeing.
+Personal development incorporates concepts and skills related self-awareness to and selfmanagement, including understanding personal characteristics, behaviours values; recognising perspectives; analysing personal traits and abilities; and using strategies to develop and maintain wellbeing.